Makkolo/PLC-Roomcontrol-Generator/README.md

 # PLC-Roomcontrol-Generator
-Basic command window program that generates Global variable list, datatypes, generalized roomcontrol function blocks, neccesary functions and KNX-, HVAC-, Roomcontrol program.
-KNX program uses wagoAppKnx library, Everything else is indeppendent.
+Basic command window program that generates the following:
+* Global variable list containing all rooms
+* Datatypes for all types of rooms used
+* KNX IO program
+* HVAC program for common HVAC signal.
+* Romcontrol program
+* Room control function blocks for each roomtype, with optional generalized roomcontrol program.
+* Neccesary functions to support generalized roomcontrol program, if used.

 Generates XML file based on the [IEC 61131-3 standard](https://plcopen.org/technical-activities/xml-exchange), and should be compatible with all IEC 61131-3 programs like for example codesys 3.5.
 All programs except for the HVAC program (ST), are generated in CFC for better visualization.